Can I Eat Expired Orange Juice?

 What are the food safety risks?

 Orange juice can pose risks of contamination from bacteria like E. coli or Salmonella if not pasteurized properly.
-To prevent illness, always refrigerate orange juice, avoid cross-contamination, and consume it within a few days of opening.
+To reduce the risk of foodborne illness, always refrigerate orange juice, avoid cross-contamination, and consume it within a few days of opening.

 What are some pro storage tips?